AbhiRathour7/student-performance-predictor/README.md

-## 📘 Student Performance Predictor
+# 📘 Student Performance Predictor

-A simple and interactive web app that predicts a student's grade based on their **study hours**, **attendance**, and **sleep hours** using **Machine Learning**.
+An interactive web app that predicts a student's grade based on their **study hours**, **attendance**, and **sleep hours** using a **Machine Learning model**.
 Built with ❤️ using **Streamlit** and **scikit-learn**.

 ---

-### 🚀 Features
+## 🚀 Features

-- 📊 Predicts student grade based on 3 inputs
+- 📊 Predicts student grade based on inputs
 - 🧠 Trained using Linear Regression
-- 🖥️ Clean and beginner-friendly Streamlit UI
+- 🖥️ Clean, beginner-friendly UI (Streamlit)
-- ✅ Works offline — just run the app and start predicting
+- ✅ Works offline — just run and start predicting

 ---

-### 🏗️ Tech Stack
+## 🏗️ Tech Stack

 - Python 🐍
 - Streamlit 🌐